List of The Green Green Grass characters: Tyler

 Tyler (Jack Doolan) – The character of Tyler made several appearances in Only Fools and Horses, although he was portrayed by different actors.
 His similarity in looks to Del Boy has led to a continuation of a running joke.
 It has been speculated in both Only Fools and Horses and The Green Green Grass that Tyler might be the outcome of an affair between Marlene and Del.

 Tyler has a girlfriend called Beth from the episode "Pillow Talk" to "The Special Relationship".
 He has a new girlfriend from the fourth series called Sara.
 She first appears in the episode "Calendar Boys".
-Tyler has no on-screen friends in the country.
+Tyler has no on-screen friends in the country, though he mentions in the series finale that he used to hang around frequently with Del and Raquel's son Damien prior to their move.
 Tyler has appeared in nearly every episode of the series, except "Lust in Translation" and "I Done It My Way".

 Elgin Sparrowhawk

 Elgin (David Ross) – Elgin Sparrowhawk is the farm manager of Winterdown Farm.
 He is a creepy man, who is often able to ensure that his workload remains light, suggesting he is not quite as ignorant as he appears.
-He always carries his briefcase with a string shoulder strap around with him, to help remind people that he is still farm manager, even though it looks empty on occasions.
+He always carries his briefcase with a string shoulder strap around with him, and a running gag is him introducing himself as "Elgin Sparrowhawk, farm manager", even several times to Boycie, Marlene and the staff who already know his name and position.

 Elgin is married to his unseen wife, who apparently has a glass eye.
 He has said on occasions that she doesn't really like him, and at one point he started to have his mail redirected to Boycie's house just to ensure that she doesn't find out that he's still living there.
-He has shown deep affection towards his wife on many occasions, although he obviously lusts for Marlene.
+He has shown deep affection towards his wife on many occasions, although he obviously lusts for Marlene, often saying "innit just" when he sees her from behind.

 The character of Elgin has many levels of personality.
 He has been known to display aspects of happiness, sorrow, respect and even love on occasions, although this may sometimes be towards people who do not love him back.
 Elgin has a sister who is mentioned only once in the first series.
 Elgin's house has been shown once since the show's debut in 2005; it was shown from the outside in the episode "The Path of True Love".